 April showers bring… Muddy Puddles!!

-April 1 has been officially proclaimed “National Jump in Muddy Puddles Day” by the Muddy Puddles Project, and it kicks off a whole season of special events benefitting childhood cancer research, including Peppa-inspired Welly Walks, an organized stroll outside in your favorite pair of wellies (rain boots).
-Register to host a Welly Walk Fundraiser for your chance to win a meet-and-greet with Peppa Pig!
+April 1 has been officially proclaimed “National Jump in Muddy Puddles Day” by the Muddy Puddles Project, and it kicked off a whole season of special events benefitting childhood cancer research, including Peppa-inspired Welly Walks, an organized stroll outside in your favorite pair of wellies (rain boots).
+All Welly Walk participants were automatically entered for a chance to win a Meet-and-Greet with Peppa Pig, among other great prizes.
+We are so happy to announce that The Country Children’s Center in Katonah, New York was our grand prize winner!
+On Saturday, June 3rd, the children enjoyed talking a Welly Walk through the woods and jumping in Muddy Puddles with their favorite pig!
+The Welly Walk contest will be underway in September, so be sure to sign up!

 Chris & His Momma